Hi, I’m Alex.

 - We get excited when the market is going up, and scared when it drops.

 Financial fitness is similar to physical fitness.
-I know that it’s better for me to exercise and to eat healthy, but like a siren, snack food sings for me to binge at 10 PM.
+I know that it’s better for me to exercise and to eat healthily, but like a siren, snack food sings for me to binge at 10 PM.
 Sometimes it’s hard to resist bad habits.